 Serve with milk, cream or whipped cream, or as in this recipe, with a vanilla sauce.
 Some people like to crumble Zwieback over the pudding, too, before they eat it.

-Serves 6 with a serving size of 3/4 cup pudding and 3 tablespoons sauce.
+A serving size is 3/4 cup pudding and 3 tablespoons sauce.

 - For the Pudding: